OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/sample3/README.md

 build a custom connector.
 Using these generated files, you build the custom ScriptedSQL connector that will be used in the rest of this sample.

-1. From the sample3/create-connector directory, run the following command, using the custom config provided in the sample3/data directory.
+1. Create a sample3/create-connector directory, and run the following command from that directory, using  the custom config provided in sample3/data:

+   $ mkdir path/to/openidm/samples/sample3/create-connector
    $ cd path/to/openidm/samples/sample3/create-connector
    $ java -jar ../../../tools/custom-scripted-connector-bundler-4.0.0-SNAPSHOT.jar -c ../data/scriptedsql.json